 The purpose of this document is to provide guidance for the provision of VTS to participating ships in a harmonized manner, in accordance with IMO Resolution A.1158(32) and IALA standards.

-This Guideline is associated with IALA Recommendation R0127 VTS Operations [3] a normative provision of IALA Standard S1040 Vessel Traffic Services [4] To demonstrate compliance with Recommendation R0127, the provisions of this Guideline need to be implemented.
+This Guideline is associated with IALA Recommendation R0127 VTS Operations [3] a normative provision of IALA Standard S1040 Vessel Traffic Services [4].
+To demonstrate compliance with Recommendation R0127, the provisions of this Guideline need to be implemented.

+RELATIONSHIP WITH OTHER DOCUMENTS

+This Guideline should be read in conjunction with all IALA recommendations and guidelines specifically related to VTS, and in particular:

+Recommendation R0127 –VTS Operations

+Recommendation R1012 – VTS Communications

+Guideline G1110 – Use of decision support tools for VTS Personnel

+Guideline G1132 – VTS Voice Communications and Phraseology

+Guideline G1141 – Operational Procedures for delivering VTS

 CONSIDERATIONS